-One of the oldest and best preserved human mummies ever found is that of Ötzi, a man who lived some 5,300 years ago near the present border of Austria and Italy.
-His remains, preserved in an alpine glacier high in the Ötztal Alps, were found 1991.
+One of the oldest and best-preserved human mummies ever found is that of Ötzi, a man who lived some 5,300 years ago near the present border of Austria and Italy.
+His remains, preserved in an alpine glacier high in the Ötztal Alps, were found in 1991.
 That Ötzi lived during the transition between the late Stone Age and the dawning Copper Age is evident from his possessions: a flint knife and a copper axe.
-Also among his possession were pieces of flint and pyrite, the key materials of early percussion fire making.
+Also among his possessions were pieces of flint and pyrite, the key materials of early percussion fire-making.

 Anthropologists believe humans first created artificial fire between 250,000 and 700,000 years ago using simple drills in which wood-on-wood friction generated ignition heat.
 Much later, they learned to make fire by striking certain mineral materials with hard objects.